Maddious/RiTA-DiscordBot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report - Stable Branch
+name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: 1.2.6-?, Bug
+labels: ''
 assignees: ''

 ---